Vyxal/Vyxal/documents/specs/Lexer.md

 ### Compressed Strings and Numbers

-Compressed strings and numbers both have their own unqiue `TokenType`: `TokenType.COMPRESSED_STRING` and `TokenType.COMPRESSED_NUMBER` respectively.
+Compressed strings and numbers both have their own unique `TokenType`:
+`TokenType.COMPRESSED_STRING` and `TokenType.COMPRESSED_NUMBER` respectively.

 ## Name Token